-We continue uphill, wandering among small tarns and soaking up the before making our way to the spot where the helicopter will collect us.
+We continue uphill, wandering among small tarns before making our way to the spot where the helicopter will collect us.
 A shallow, ripple-less pool nearby is a photographer’s dream, and we snap shot after shot as we wait for our ride.
 Back inside the helicopter, we are asked if we would like to check out a glacier.

 Who could say no to that?